Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-These can racks are slightly shallower than the Cansolidator racks above, but not by much.
+The FIFO Can Tracker is slightly shallower than the CanSolidator racks above, but not by much.
 Although advertised as holding "up to" different numbers of cans, it is doubtful that they will actually hold that many unless they are small soup cans or such things as pet food or tuna cans.

 Again made out of plastic, these racks can be expected to be used for many years without any trouble.
 On the plus side, the width of the individual sections is selectable within a wide range, making it more suitable for many homes.
 They are presented as an option solely because of their smaller size; they will fit where the larger rack above will not.

 There are several metal mesh can storage racks available as well, and these racks are often much larger than their plastic counterparts.